stevehollx/global-road-and-trail-climbs/README.md

 ## How to contribute?
 Analysis takes time.
 I am just starting to run through processing what I can individually.
 As others use my app, it should hopefully accelerate completion of this database.

 This goes much faster with some help, or if someone wants to donate some cloud computing.
-You can help by installing my climb analyzer app and running some full analysis (`./climb-analyzer -f "region name 1, region name 2"`) to post them to this repo.
+You can help by installing my climb analyzer app and running some full analysis (`./climb-analyzer -r "region name 1, region name 2"`) to post them to this repo.
 I will approve the merge requests for the data to then show up for eveyone to see in their apps.

 Required criteria to post back is with these Climb Analyzer settings:
 * Complete US state or country analysis.
 I'll accept subregions for large countries like russia and china, as I have a utility to merge roads that cross regions within a country.